What Is FedCoin?

 It's just as true today as it was back then.

-You would think the new fedcoin money would get straight to the people who need it.
+You would think the new FedCoin fiat currency would get straight to the people who need it most.

-I think they would take this newly forged power and first reward people who were connected politically.
+George thinks politicians and bankers will take this newly forged power and reward people who are politically connected.

 Think about all the special interest groups, big corporations, big banks, and whoever else is rubbing elbows with powerful politicians.